 But there is some hope for the professional market, as there is one range of difethialone-based baits that is already under this level, at 25 PPM.

-Richard Moseley, Bayer technical manager explains that the Rodilon® range, from Bayer, is the only range that already complies with the new legislation.
+Richard Moseley, Envu technical manager explains that the Rodilon® range, from Envu, is the only range that already complies with the new legislation.

 “Rodilon® is already being used successfully for rodent control ‘in and around buildings’ and came to the market six years ago, formulated at this reduced level.
 It comes in four different baiting options and is a single feed treatment,” says Richard.